 Since in 2012 we were hearing about the military buildup along the border with Syria, I thought this photo of VI Corps, who are primarily responsible for that area, was timely.

-Serhat himself has taken some beautiful photos of Turkish 3B's on parade, mostly in 2002 in Corlu (home of Turkish Army Corps V), and some taken as recently as 2009.
+Serhat himself has taken some great photos of Turkish 3B's on parade, mostly in 2002 in Corlu (home of Turkish Army Corps V), and some taken as recently as 2009.

 We don't know the date when the last CJ-3Bs were built at the "1013 Military Equipment Main Repair Factory" in Tuzla, near Istanbul.
 Likely in the 1970's or later, but most of them appear to still have been given the "Willys" stamping on the front grille.

 Jeep 176800 seen here is a stripped-down version, missing the blackout lamp, mirrors and fire extinguisher seen on most of the Jeeps.
-See also a rear view photo (230K JPEG) showing a number of other details.
+See also a front view photo (230K JPEG).

 Serhat says this dramatic photo was taken on 30 August 2009 (Victory and Armed Forces Day) at Corlu, where the Jeeps were carrying veterans as well as unit pennants.
 See a closer shot of Jeep 151062 (160K JPEG) with Mustafa Kemal Atatürk (founder of the Turkish republic) looking down from a banner.